Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Case Study: Peterson's Algorithm

 \subsection{Key epistemic/stability reasoning steps}

 We highlight the two proof obligations where the temporal--epistemic view is most useful.

 \paragraph{Carrying forward a local fact.} When thread \(i\) executes \code{flag[i]=1}, the post-state satisfies \(\code{flag[i]}=1\) by the deterministic postcondition of the step.
-Moreover, under the ownership constraint \(\mathsf{OwnFlag}_i\) (the environment cannot change \code{flag[i]} without \(i\) noticing), this fact is also something \(i\) can \emph{justify} at that step and then keep using between its own steps (Lemma~\ref{lem:know-persist}).
-In the closed-program reading where \(\mathsf{OwnFlag}_i\) is part of the model, this is captured directly as \(\Knows_i(\code{flag[i]}=1)\) at the post-state of \(\mathsf{SetFlag}_i\); in an open-system reading one would additionally assume that the rely itself is known.
-Using Corollary~\ref{cor:epistemic-lift} and \(\mathsf{OwnFlag}_i\), we can transport this to later times:
+Moreover, under the ownership constraint \(\mathsf{OwnFlag}_i\) the environment cannot change \code{flag[i]} without \(i\) acting; since \(\mathsf{OwnFlag}_i\) is part of the model, this fact is also something \(i\) can \emph{justify} at that step and keep using between its own steps (Lemma~\ref{lem:know-persist}), yielding \(\Knows_i(\code{flag[i]}=1)\) at the post-state of \(\mathsf{SetFlag}_i\).
+Using Corollary~\ref{cor:epistemic-lift} we can transport this fact to later times:

 This is the simplest instance of the rely--guarantee pattern: the guarantee of the environment (it does not write \code{flag[i]}) provides the stability needed to keep a fact established at the last \(i\)-step valid while the environment executes.